marcospb19/marcospb19/README.md

   <tr>
     <td><a href="https://github.com/marcospb19/dotao"><img src="https://github-readme-stats.vercel.app/api/pin/?username=marcospb19&repo=dotao&theme=dark" /></a></td>
     <td>
-        Dotao is my personal project I'm most focused on, it's a WIP DotFiles manager inspired by `stow`, but it's not mature yet, on the process of making it I lost my focus and started creating public libraries for the community to solve some common problems that yet hadn't been solved before.
+        Dotao is my personal project I'm most focused on, it's a WIP DotFiles manager inspired by `stow`, but it's not mature yet, on the process of making it I lost my focus and started creating public libraries for the community to solve some common problems that yet haven't been solved before.
     </td>
   </tr>

   <tr>
     <td><a href="https://github.com/marcospb19/permissions"><img src="https://github-readme-stats.vercel.app/api/pin/?username=marcospb19&repo=permissions&theme=dark" /></a></td>
     <td>
-      This Rust crate (lib) wraps low level functionality of the <b>libc</b> and <b>unix</b> <i>API</i> and grants useful functions so that you can ask questions about permissions in files without worrying about implementing this weird stuff below it.
+      This Rust crate (lib) wraps low level functionality of the <b>libc</b> and <b>unix</b> <i>API</i> and grants useful functions so that you can ask questions about permissions in files without worrying about implementing the weird stuff below it.
     </td>
   </tr>